davidecavestro/123table/public/index.md

 ## User Guide

-[Getting Started](guide/getting-started/) provides a quick start guide.
+[Getting Started](guide/getting-started/) provides a quick start guide for supported use cases.

-[Mapping fields](guide/getting-started/mapper.html) documents how you can remap remap field names and how field values can be dynamically computed.
+[Mapping Fields](guide/mapper.html) documents how you can remap field names and how field values can be dynamically computed.

+[JDBC Drivers](guide/drivers.html) documents how you can customise the JDBC drivers to access your databases.

+[Image Flavours](guide/flavours.html) gives you some insights about the image flavours and how you can customise them.

 ## Development